unoplatform/Uno.Themes/doc/material-getting-started.md

     </Application>
     ```

+---

 ## Customization

 ### Color Overrides using _Material Theme Builder_ and DSP format

 It is possible to use the [Material Theme Builder](https://m3.material.io/theme-builder#/custom) to generate a custom color palette derived from your own basic colors.
-The generated palette is provided in the [DSP format](https://m3.material.io/styles/color/the-color-system/color-dsp) and can be used to override the default Uno.Material colors.
+The generated palette is provided in the [DSP format](https://m3.material.io/styles/color/the-color-system/color-dsp) and can be used to override the default Uno Material colors.

-The tooling required to generate the _Material Colors Override_ file from a DSP package (zip file) will be present by default when creating a _Uno Extensions_ project with support for Uno.Material.
+The tooling required to generate the _Material Colors Override_ file from a DSP package (zip file) will be present by default when creating an Uno Platform application with support for Uno Material from the Wizard.

 ![Wizard - Theme Selection](assets/material-theme-selection-wizard.png)